-We like to keep things pretty functional in the kitchen which means keeping the countertops free from seasonal clutter.
+We like to keep things pretty functional in the kitchen.
+This means keeping the counter tops free from seasonal clutter.
 We usually just have a few branches cut from our property by the sink,

 a simple candy apple making activities at the ready,